The psychological dimension of aging that often gets overlooked

 The findings were remarkable.

+A telomere is the protective cap at the end of a chromosome that shortens as cells divide.
 Women with the highest perceived stress had telomeres shorter by the equivalent of at least one decade of additional aging compared to low-stress women.
 Within the caregiving group, more years of caregiving correlated with shorter telomeres, lower telomerase activity, and greater oxidative stress.

-The implication is profound: psychological stress isn't just "in your head."
+Key takeaway: psychological stress isn't just "in your head."
 It's accelerating cellular aging through identifiable biological pathways.

 Cortisol: The Aging Hormone